MOTIFS: USING DATABASES & CREATING YOUR OWN

 MOTIF (GenomeNet, Japan) - I recommend this for the protein analysis, I have tried phage genomes against the DNA motif database without success.
 Offers 6 motif databases and the possibility of using your own.

-CDD or CD-Search (Conserved Domain Databases) - (NCBI) includes Smart and Pfam and is invoked when one uses BLASTP.
-This tool can also be accessed here.
+CDD or CD-Search (Conserved Domain Databases) - (NCBI) includes CDD, Smart,Pfam, PRK, TIGRFAM, COG and KOG and is invoked when one uses BLASTP.

 SMART Simple Modular Architecture Research Tool (EMBL, Universitat Heidelberg) - searches sequence for the domains/ sequences listed in the homepage.
 Try selecting/deselecting the default settings.